 GM Case Study - FDS - Part 2

-In this video, we transform the recorded data into a random power spectral density curve and make a direct comparison between the classic method using the “average” method followed by our new Fatigue Damage Spectrum method.
-Kurtosis is also measured and considered in the FDS transformation.
+Next, we transformed the recorded data into a random PSD curve and compared the average method to our Fatigue Damage Spectrum method.
+We also measured kurtosis for consideration in the FDS transformation.

 Video 3 of 3

 GM Case Study - FDS - Part 3

 Lastly, we used FDS to address the age-old question: is random or sine testing more severe?